ycm-core/YouCompleteMe/README.md

 - If the offered completions are too broad, keep typing characters; YCM will continue refining the offered completions based on your input.
 - Use the TAB key to accept a completion and continue pressing TAB to cycle through the completions.
-Use Ctrl+TAB to cycle backwards.
+Use Ctrl+TAB (or Shift-TAB) to cycle backwards.

 ### Semantic Completion Engine Usage